-The outstanding welcome bonus package, combined with the slew of credits and benefits that offset the card’s annual fee, make the Amex Platinum a must-have for any families looking to travel now or in the near future.
+The outstanding welcome bonus package, combined with the slew of credits and benefits that can help offset the card’s annual fee, make the Amex Platinum a must-have for any families looking to travel now or in the near future.

 As a travel rewards fanatic, my credit card wallet has gotten fatter and fatter in recent years.
 Up until 2019, my family and I had paid for summer trips to Norway, Scotland and Portugal, just to name a few, with Amex Membership Rewards points and Chase Ultimate Rewards points earned with my Chase Sapphire Reserve, American Express® Gold Card and Chase Freedom cards.